Pasanpr/Alexandria/README.md

 - [ ] Create Book detail page
 - [x] Create list detail page

+Current Tasks:

+- Figure out what the book detail page should look like.
+Variable length descriptions mess with current design
+- Fix status bar funkiness

 Refactor Tasks:

 - [ ] Define consistent API for callbacks.
 Coordinators use delegates in some places, closures in others